Jump to content

 Namibia_227.jpg

-For some reason Namibia never had such a strong pull on me like many other African destinations.
-Not really sure why, it certainly has amazing landscapes and very good wildlife, but every time I thought about finally doing there was always a trip to Botswana, Zambia, Tanzania or Zimbabwe that came inbetween.
+For some reason Namibia never had such a strong pull on me as many other African destinations.
+Not really sure why, it certainly has amazing landscapes and very good wildlife, but every time I thought about finally doing it there was always a trip to Botswana, Zambia, Tanzania or Zimbabwe that came inbetween.

 Not anymore, we finally decided to team up with our friends @xelasand Zvezda for a very classic road trip.
 The objective was to see a good selection of the iconic places Namibia is famous for, decent birding and a bit of safari in Etosha.